Ashot-Petrosyan04/MLAlgorithms/README.md

 24.Generate a non linear data with two classes, and create a logistic regression model using Scikit learn.

-25. Train an SVM classifier on the MNIST dataset.
+25.Train an SVM classifier on the MNIST dataset.
 Since SVM classifiers are binary classifiers, you will need to use one-versus-all to classify all 10 digits.
 You may want to tune the hyperparameters using small validation sets to speed up the pro‐ cess.
 What accuracy can you reach?

 26. Generate a non-linear data set with two classes.
 Implement SVM model to classify this non-linear data set using kernel trick.